indieopensource/enterprise-ready-supplement/terms.md

 11.  **Public Software Repository** means a website or Internet service that provides free-of-charge downloads of software.

-12.  **Software Dependencies** means software from others that the _Software_ depends on, installs, configures, or links, directly or indirectly.
+12.  **Dependencies** means software from others that the _Software_ depends on, installs, configures, or links, directly or indirectly.

 13.  **Use of the Software at Company's Own Risk** means: